zgornel/DataLinter/README.md

 [1] https://en.wikipedia.org/wiki/Lint_(software)

-For other interesting data linting solutions, check out also [this work](https://github.com/brain-research/data-linter) from Google brain research.
+The initial version of DataLinter is inspired by [this work](https://github.com/brain-research/data-linter) written by Google brain research.